-Recently suffered a loss or dealing with grief?
+Recently suffered a loss or coping with change?

-I offer a safe and confidential therapy space in Brighton to reflect on issues such as bereavement, gender and identity, depression, anxiety, grief or any kind of upset or crisis - or whatever it is that prevents you from living life to the full.
-Everyone is welcome especially those from the LGBTQIA communities.
+I offer a safe and confidential therapy space in Brighton to reflect on issues such as bereavement, gender and identity, depression, anxiety, grief, fear of change or any kind of upset or crisis - whatever is preventing you from living a contented life.
+Everyone is welcome.
 Easy access from Hove, Lewes and Worthing by car, and on local bus routes.

 Gender and Identity